Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Summary

 5. Using the statistical distributions at $z\simeq5-6$, we investigate the likely impact of the IGM damping wing on Ly$\alpha$ at $z\gtrsim8$.
 At these very high redshifts, little is still known about Ly$\alpha$.
 We demonstrate that typical lines are likely to be attenuated by $3-5\times$ owing to the strong damping wing associated with small ionized bubbles ($\lesssim 0.3$~pMpc).
 We show that small velocity offsets ($\Delta v_{{\rm Ly}\alpha}\lesssim250$~km~s$^{-1}$) are mostly likely to be observed in moderate-size bubbles ($\gtrsim0.3$~pMpc) at $z\gtrsim8$.

 6. We present a recently-discovered Ly$\alpha$ emitter at $z=8.5$ from the JADES Cycle 2 program 3215 \citep{Eisenstein2023b}.
-This discovery will also be described in Witstok et al. (in prep.).
+This discovery is also described in \citet{Witstok2024b}.
 The systemic redshift is confidently determined from very strong rest-frame optical emission lines.
 We measure Ly$\alpha$ emission with EW $=17$~\AA\ and a relatively low Ly$\alpha$ velocity offset $\Delta v_{{\rm Ly}\alpha}=156$~km~s$^{-1}$.
 This is one of just five robustly confirmed Ly$\alpha$ emitters at $z\gtrsim8$.
 The small velocity offset may provide a signpost of a moderate-size bubble ($\gtrsim0.3$~pMpc) for the $z\simeq8.5$ Universe.
 In this case, we may expect numerous ionizing sources in the vicinity of the Ly$\alpha$ emitter.
 We identify $24$ photometric sources at $z\simeq8.5$ within $2$~arcmin from this galaxy, with two of them currently spectroscopically confirmed.
 Deep {\it JWST} spectroscopic follow-up of the neighboring sources will better characterize the overdensity and constrain the ionized bubble around the Ly$\alpha$ emitter.